Mary Ann Santos

 Mary Ann Santos is an American politician who was elected member of the Georgia House of Representatives for the 117th district in 2024.
+In the 2026 Georgia House of Representatives election, she lost the Democratic primary to Kim Thomas Smith.

 Santos is the child of immigrants and is of Latino descent.
 Santos graduated from Mercer University.
 She has two children.